ozgurg/ToggleIconView/README.md

 ## API

 ToggleIconView, uses `AnimatedVectorDrawableCompat` under the hood and extends `AppCompatImageView`.
-So you can do anything you can with `AppCompatImageView`.
+So you can do anything you can with `AppCompatImageView` like tinting and other staff.

 ### Attributes